This summer fruit cobbler is a choose your own adventure recipe for any variety of summer fruit you happen to find

 - 1 teaspoon vanilla

-Preheat the oven to 350F.
-Lightly butter a 8×10 inch baking dish.
+Preheat the oven to 375F.
+Lightly butter and 8x10-inch baking dish.

-Mix the dry ingredients for the cobbler topping in a separate mixing bowl.
-Then cut in the butter using your fingers until it forms coarse crumbs.
-Stir in the buttermilk and vanilla using a fork until the dough clings together.
+Mix the dry ingredients together, then cut in the butter using your fingers or two knives until it forms coarse crumbs.
+Stir in the buttermilk and vanilla with a fork until the dough clings together when grabbed with your hand.
+If too dry, add a little more buttermilk until all the flour is moist enough to cohere.

-Put the fruit mixture in the prepared baking dish.
 Spoon the dough over the fruit using a small spoon to give the surface a cobbled appearance.
+For a smoother look, you can roll the dough and cut out biscuits.

-Bake at 350F until the fruit is cooked and bubbling around the edges, about 25 minutes.
+Bake until the fruit is cooked and bubbling around the edges, about 25 minutes.
+Let the cobbler sit for awhile before serving, but serve it warm.